JonVaillant/art-thief/README.md

 ## Limitations

 The tool cannot extract the body of "premium" articles as you would find on many websites that require sign in and payment.
-You could fork it for private use theoretically and make it sign in with your own credentials.
+You could fork it for private use theoretically and make it sign in to those sites with your own paid membership's credentials.

 ## When Building